quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week3.md

 - When the woodwork loads, `modular-container` is created using the `modulasjs` and when a user tries to scale a woodwork, `hideDoor()` was not called on that event trigger, instead `hideDelete()` was being called twice.
 So, calling `hideDoor()` fixes the issue.
 - I want to figure out how the blue line moves onMousemove as it shows glitches in making partitions in the modular-ui.
 - What happens when I click the pencil ?
 How the 3 icons show up on mousehover ?
+- Why all the sections except cupboard extend the SectionRenderer class.
+Why is that ?

 ## **Tuesday: January 16**
 - Final polishes in the `shift-pointer` plugin.